krieselreihe/litr/CONTRIBUTING.md

 ### LLVM

+The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
+Some tools from the LLVM toolchain are used.

 * Site: https://llvm.org/
 * Github: https://github.com/llvm/llvm-project

-Tools from the LLVM toolchain are used.
 To install LLVM on macOS run:

 ```shell
 brew install llvm